Washington Total Loss Law Explained

 Can I keep my car after a total loss in Washington?

 Yes.
-Washington policyholders may choose to retain their totaled vehicle through the owner-retain option.
-The insurer will typically deduct the salvage value from the settlement payout.
-The owner then receives the reduced settlement and keeps the vehicle, but must obtain a salvage certificate from the DOL and complete the rebuilt title process if they intend to drive it again.
+Washington policyholders may retain their totaled vehicle through the owner-retain option.
+The insurer deducts the salvage value from the settlement payout, and the owner keeps the vehicle.
+The owner must obtain a salvage certificate from the DOL and complete the rebuilt title process before driving it again.

 How do I challenge a total loss valuation in Washington?